Gurnoor Brar: Career

 Before his professional debut, Brar was a net bowler for five-time champions Mumbai Indians in the 2019 Indian Premier League.

 On 14 December 2022, Brar made his professional, and List A debut for Punjab against Goa.
 On 20 December 2022, Brar made his first-class debut for Punjab against Railways.

 On 10 January 2023, during a Ranji Trophy match against Jammu and Kashmir, Brar made the headlines after he stabilized Punjab's first innings by scoring 64 and was in a 100-run partnership with Siddharth Kaul, which helped them win by 4 wickets.

 Brar was bought by Punjab Kings for the 2023 Indian Premier League season as a replacement for Raj Bawa for Rs.
 20 Lakhs.
 He made his IPL, and Twenty20 debut for Punjab Kings against Lucknow Super Giants, on 28 April 2023.

+He was named in India's Test and One Day International (ODI) squads for the 2026 home series against Afghanistan, and made his international debut in the first ODI on 13 June.